Finder makes money from featured partners, but editorial opinions are our own.

 • Quick to obtain.
 You don’t have to go through a lengthy process to get a pawn loan.
 Simply take a valuable item to your local pawn shop and ask for a loan.

 • You can surrender your item to pay back your loan.
 If you default on your loan repayments, your credit score won’t be affected and you won’t be on the hook for payments.
-The pawn shop simply keeps your article.
+The pawn shop simply keeps your item.

 Cons